mui/toolpad/docs/data/toolpad/concepts/custom-components.md

   Your browser does not support the video tag.
 </video>

+## Add component code

 Toolpad exposes a `createComponent` API to bring in custom components to the Toolpad component library.
 For example, in `toolpad/components/HelloWorld.tsx`:

 ```jsx
 import * as React from 'react';